Mikroplastik und seine Auswirkungen auf Mensch und Umwelt: Wie gefährlich die Kunststoff-Teilchen für uns wirklich sind

 • Polystyrene (PS)

-We admit that with so many technical terms, it is easy to get lost and, as already indicated, the analysis of the ingredients can take some time.
-But fortunately there is nothing here that the 21st century cannot solve with an app: "Code Check" or "Beat the Micro Bead" work with barcode scanners and check cosmetics, but also food for microplastics.
-In the best case, they can even suggest an alternative product to you right away.
+We admit that it's easy to lose track of so many technical terms, and as already indicated, analyzing the ingredients can take some time.
+But fortunately, there's nothing the 21st century can't solve with an app: "Code Check" or "Beat the Micro Bead" work with barcode scanners and check cosmetics, but also food, for microplastics.
+In the best case, they can even suggest an alternative product.

-You can also scan products with the “Replace Plastic” app, and the manufacturer will then be informed that you want plastic-free packaging for them.
-There is hope that more and more companies in the cosmetics and cleaning industry want to do without microplastics in their products in the coming years, but caution is still required - transparency is not at the top of the list of responsibilities when it comes to this topic.
+You can also scan products with the "Replace Plastic" app, which then notifies manufacturers that you would like to see plastic-free packaging for them.
+The fact that more and more companies in the cosmetics and cleaning industry are planning to do without microplastics in their products in the coming years is a source of hope, but caution is still called for - transparency is not at the top of the responsibility list when it comes to this issue.

-What else does microplastic contain and how can I avoid it?
+What else contains microplastics and how can I avoid them?

 Right at the top of microplastic consumption: artificial turf.
-The plastic, which is used as bedding material, can be carried into the environment through shoes and clothing by athletes or by the wind.
-When the clothes are washed, the plastic particles can then get into the sewage system.
-Speaking of shoes, even sports shoes with plastic soles can release particles into the environment through abrasion.
-Natural rubber soles are an environmentally friendly alternative.
+The plastic, which is used as a bedding material, can be carried into the environment through shoes and clothing worn by athletes or even by the wind.
+When the clothes are washed, the plastic particles can then enter the wastewater.
+Speaking of shoes, athletic shoes with plastic soles can also release particles into the environment through abrasion.
+Soles made of natural rubber are an environmentally friendly alternative.

-Microplastics can also be found in clothing.
-Synthetic material such as fleece fabric can lose its fibers when washed, which then end up in the sewage system.
-This can be remedied by special laundry bags that collect the fibers and are easy to clean after washing.
-There are also some fleece fabrics made from organic cotton these days.
-In general, the following applies to washing: If possible, not too often and not with a half-full machine, because the fibers are damaged with every wash cycle and can thus get into the waste water unhindered.
-If organic clothing is too expensive for you, the most sustainable alternative here, if unavoidable, is once again the good old second-hand purchase.
-We show you how to shop for second-hand clothing online in an environmentally friendly way here summarized for you in our blog article.
+Clothing can also contain microplastics.
+Synthetic materials such as fleece can lose their fibers when washed, which then end up in the wastewater.
+This can be remedied by special wash bags that collect the fibers and are simply cleaned after washing.
+There are also some organic cotton fleece fabrics available today.
+The general rule when washing is: If possible, not too often and not with the machine half full, because with each wash cycle the fibers are damaged and can thus enter the waste water unhindered.
+For those who find organic clothing too expensive, the most sustainable alternative, if unavoidable, is once again the good old second-hand purchase.
+How you can store online for second-hand clothing in an environmentally friendly way, we have summarized for youhere in our blog article.

-As the main source of the microplastic problem, doing without or reducing car journeys can also help to improve it.
-Particularly heavy cars cause more abrasion, so the next time you buy a car, it is definitely worth taking a look at the weight class from an environmental point of view.
-Also (greetings from the theory test!) the correct tire pressure, the position of the wheels and the right change between winter and summer tires play a role in wear.
-At best, don't race across the streets at high speed too often.
+As the main source of the microplastic problem, avoiding or reducing car journeys can also help to improve the situation.
+Particularly heavy cars cause more abrasion, so it's definitely worth taking a look at the weight class when you next buy a car from an environmental point of view.
+The correct tire pressure, the position of the wheels and the appropriate change between winter and summer tires also play a role in abrasion.
+At best, you also don't race across the roads at high speeds too often.

 As already indicated, microplastics are also found in our food and, unfortunately not surprisingly, also in the air.
-It is particularly dangerous here that other environmental toxins such as pesticides can easily accumulate on the particles.
+What is particularly dangerous here is that other environmental toxins such as pesticides can easily attach themselves to the particles.

-Back to food: chewing gum in particular contains plastics made from petroleum, so the classic break is not biodegradable.
-It can take up to five years to decompose, so simply spitting it on the sidewalk is neither a good nor a sustainable (and hygienic) idea.
+Back to food: chewing gum in particular contains plastics that are made from petroleum, which means that this classic snack is not biodegradable.
+It takes up to five years for it to decompose, so simply spitting it onto the sidewalk is neither a good nor a sustainable (and hygienic) idea.

-Opinions are still divided on the amounts of microplastics found in other foods and which products are particularly contaminated.
-It is assumed, however, that the plastic mainly gets into food via the environment.
-The cycle here: Small creatures absorb the particles on the water surface, are eaten by fish and mussels, which in turn are on the menu for birds and humans.
+Opinions are still divided on the quantities of microplastics found in other foods and which products are particularly contaminated.
+However, it is assumed that the plastic enters the food primarily via the environment.
+The cycle is as follows: Small creatures pick up the particles on the surface of the water and are eaten by fish and mussels, which in turn are eaten by birds and humans.
 Plastic bottles of mineral water are also suspected of releasing particles directly into the water.
-In addition, the cleaning of the bottles should play a role in the transmission.
-Even with coated pans, plastic particles can detach and get into the food.
-Alternatives made of iron can therefore be an environmentally friendly solution for fried eggs, pancakes and the like.
+In addition, the cleaning of the bottles is said to play a role in the transmission.
+Plastic particles can also detach from coated pans and get into the food.
+So for fried eggs, pancakes and co, alternatives made of iron can be an environmentally friendly solution.

 How can I use less plastic in everyday life?

-Avoiding plastic can be extremely difficult, as we know all too well.
-But there are a few simple everyday tricks that you can use to easily reduce your plastic consumption:
+Avoiding plastic can be extremely difficult, as we ourselves unfortunately know too well.
+But there are a few simple tricks you can use in everyday life to reduce your plastic consumption:

-The be-all and end-all when it comes to (plastic) waste is still the separation of the waste.
-After all, the probability that waste that has been properly disposed of and, ideally, correctly separated, will not end up in the environment is a lot higher.
-Here we have already summarized how to separate your waste correctly.
+The be-all and end-all when it comes to (plastic) waste is still the separation of waste.
+The probability that properly disposed of and, at best, correctly separated waste will not end up in the environment is much higher.
+Here we have already summarized how to separate your waste properly.

-And when it comes to shopping, too, the solution is so close at hand: we think the plastic bag has had its day once and for all.
+And when it comes to shopping, the solution is so close: we think the plastic bag has had its day once and for all.
 Shirt bags for fruit and vegetables?
-Fresh net is announced!
-For the price of a double pack, you will eat one less cucumber next time, but buy the next but one sustainably from now on!
-And cloth bags, rucksacks or the fashionable Porsche Hack when you go shopping for the week are sustainable alternatives that are easily worth the investment.
-As of today, shopping in bulk stores no longer allows excuses like “the tomatoes were only made of plastic”.
-If you don't want to do without a plastic bag in your everyday life, we can do it for you our #IAMPLASTICFREE bags recommend, which have almost 1:1 the same properties as a classic plastic bag, just without being made of plastic.
+Fresh net is the order of the day!
+For the price of a double pack, you'll eat one less cucumber next time, but buy the next but one sustainably from now on!
+And even cloth bags, backpacks or the fashionable Hackenporsche for weekly shopping are sustainable alternatives that are easily worth the investment.
+From now on, shopping in unpacked stores will no longer allow excuses like "the tomatoes were only available in plastic".
+If you do not want to do without a plastic bag in your everyday life, we can recommendour #IAMPLASTICFREE Bags , which have almost 1:1 the same properties as a classic plastic bag, but without being made of plastic.

-Of course, the best and most sustainable solution is still to avoid plastic wherever possible.
-For example, fewer pellets have to be produced, which can also pollute the environment.
-Buying bulky goods and giving preference to plastic-free products are a start here.
-We'll tell you how you can easily save some plastic in your kitchen here .
+Of course, the best and most sustainable solution is still to do without plastic where possible.
+For example, there is less need to produce pellets, which can cause additional pollution to the environment.
+Shopping at unpacked stores and also preferring plastic-free products are already a start here.
+How you can also easily save some plastic in your kitchen, we tell youhere .

 How dangerous is microplastic really for humans?

-The (unsatisfactory) truth: Even more recent studies have not produced any results that can answer this question in general.
-Although no major health consequences for humans have yet (!) been proven, we should all regularly reconsider our plastic consumption simply out of respect for the environment.
-Because even if you like to forget it, but it's not called that for nothing.
+The (unsatisfactory) truth: Even recent studies have not yet produced any results that can provide a general answer to this question.
+Although no major health effects on humans have yet (!) been proven, we should all regularly reconsider our plastic consumption out of respect for the environment alone.
+Because even if one forgets it gladly times, however evenly this is not called in vain so.

-Out of consideration for the world that surrounds us, we should simply heed a few life hacks in everyday life and the next time we go to the supermarket and drugstore.
-We will certainly not get rid of microplastics in all areas overnight, but as always we want to discourage you from taking small steps forward.
-So, the good old freshness bag in your backpack is the first step, downloading a really useful app number two and saving money for shopping is the third step, deal?
+Out of consideration for the world that surrounds us, we should simply take some life hacks to heart in everyday life and the next time we go shopping in the supermarket and drugstore.
+We certainly won't get rid of microplastics in all areas overnight, but as always, we want to encourage you here to take small steps forward.
+So, the good old freshness net in your backpack is the first step, the download of a really useful app number two and saving money for shopping on the side the third, deal?

 Back to blog